All Episodes

 I mean, the guy is complimenting her on her background, her financial background, how she sees the financial benefit of this operation.

-And she just returns it right back.
+So he's praising her, and she just returns it right back.

-Well, I think everybody realizes, especially because my department contributes so much to the bottom line of Planned Parenthood here that you know we're one of the biggest affiliates.
+Well, I think everybody realizes, especially because my department contributes so much to the bottom line of Planned Parenthood here that, you know, we're one of the biggest affiliates.

-Meaning they're selling a lot more body parts in there at Gulf Coast Houston Planned Parenthood than any other Planned Parenthood, at least.
+Meaning, they're selling a lot more body parts in there at Gulf Coast Houston Planned Parenthood than any other Planned Parenthood at least.

 That is her brag.